-Loudoun County has more dirts roads than any county in Virginia.
-Here is my guide to exploring some of the unpaved roads of Loudoun County.
+Loudoun County has more dirts roads than any county in Virginia and here are some of my favorite unpaved roads of Loudoun County.
+I have lived in Northern Virginia for over 20 years and particularly love finding scenic drives in Loudoun County.

 Leesburg, the county seat of Loudoun County, is less than a 45 minute drive (with no traffic) from Washington, D.C.—making it an ideal day trip from the capitol city.
 While the wine tasting scene there is growing in popularity, my favorite activity is exploring the unpaved roads of Loudoun County.